community-phone-company/test-tasks/backend-senior.md

    - uses emails and passwords
    - has `forgot password` option
    - returns an auth token on successful login
-6. Generate random international call logs for 20 customers and generates weekly reports for customers
+6. Generate random international call logs for 20 customers and generate weekly reports for customers
-    - call rates are region based _(a CSV file must be provided)_
+    - call rates are region based _(we will provide you with a CSV file)_

 Deploy the project on **Digital Ocean**.